Are you willing to sponsor?

 Are you ready to explore the transformative power of athlete sponsorship for your brand?
 Click here to learn more about how sponsorship can help brands grow and thrive in the exciting world of motorsports.

 Examples of successful football sponsorship campaigns include Deutsche Telekom and Bayern Munich, Volkswagen and Vfl Wolfsburg, Bayer and Bayer Leverkusen, and Red Bull and RB Leipzig.
-There’s no doubt about it: when it comes to football, Germany stands strong – and it utilises the world’s biggest brands to do it.
+There’s no doubt about it: when it comes to football, Germany stands strong—and it utilizes the world’s biggest brands to do it.
+For instance, as of the 2025/26 season, Bayern Munich still partners with Deutsche Telekom, Wolfsburg with Volkswagen, and Leverkusen with Barmenia, while RB Leipzig remains with Red Bull.
+Notably, Borussia Dortmund has switched its main sponsor from 1&1 to Vodafone this season, further highlighting the significant global brands operating within German football sponsorship.

-Germany has been a prominent inclusion on the MotoGP calendar since the 1950s, when races took place at various tracks as the sport strived to find a long-term home.
-Fast-forward to 1998, and the Sachsenring became the race’s newest venue – and this is where the race is held today.
+Germany has been a prominent inclusion on the MotoGP calendar since the 1950s, with races at various venues before the Sachsenring became the permanent home in 1998—and it remains so today.

-This year’s German MotoGP is taking between 5th and 7th of July, when the world’s top MotoGP riders will flock to the Sachsenring track for a race that promises to be technically difficult and visually rewarding.
+This year’s German MotoGP took place between July 11th and 13th.
+The world’s top MotoGP riders flocked to the Sachsenring track for a race that proved both technically demanding and visually rewarding.

 Want to join these brands as a sponsor of the German MotoGP in the future?
 RTR Sports Marketing can help.
 We’ll be waiting for your call!
 Drop us a line at info@rtrsports.com